Your Ultimate Guide to a GLP 1 Companion Supplement

 Morning

-She takes a small serving of her glp 1 companion supplement with water.
-It gives her protein support, vitamins, minerals, and electrolytes in a light format.
+Maya wakes up without much hunger.
+Instead of a full breakfast, she takes a small serving of her companion supplement with water for protein, vitamins, minerals, and electrolytes in a light format.

 Lunch

-She eats grilled chicken, rice, and a few vegetables.
-She cannot finish the whole plate, but she starts with protein first.
+She eats grilled chicken, rice, and a few vegetables, starting with protein first even though she cannot finish the plate.

 Afternoon